PRATIK1324/Uber_Analysis/README.md

    ```bash
    git clone https://github.com/your-username/uber-auto-dashboard.git
    ```
-2. Open the dashboard file in Power BI / Tableau
+2. Open the dashboard file in Power BI
 3. Connect to your data source or load the sample data from `/data/`
 4. Explore bookings, revenue, and zone-level insights